flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 External GPS-MAG can be connected to FlytPOD through the connector provided on the side.
-Port availble for this is GPS-MAG 1.
+Port available for this is GPS-MAG 1.
 Use of a Standoff is recommended in order to avoid interference.
-Make sure to mount it in such a way that drone heading and GPS-MAG board heading match.
+Make sure to mount it in such a way that FlytPOD heading is alligned with the GPS-MAG board heading.

-.. note:: * Of the two ports provided, GPS-MAG 1 must be used for connecting external GPS-MAG as GPS-MAG 2 is reserved for future       development
+.. note:: * Of the two ports provided, GPS-MAG 1 must be used for connecting external GPS-MAG as GPS-MAG 2 is reserved for future       development.

-          * If you want to place GPS-MAG board on your drone in any other fashion than shown in above diagram then you’ll have to follow extra steps during sensor calibration in flytconsole.
+.. * If you want to place GPS-MAG board on your drone in any other fashion than shown in above diagram then you’ll have to follow extra steps during sensor calibration in flytconsole.